Albion

 →The Writers’ Lab

 Improve your writing by focusing on skills such as developing an argument, reading English literature classics, working through a writing and editing process and having discussions.
+This course also gives you an introduction on how to write an academic essay, and use academic language.

 Study period 2